Mix It Up with Interval Training

 Interval training can be an efficient way to improve your fitness.
 What heart-pumping variety can you mix into your less-intense routines?
 Going for a walk?
 Try jogging for a block every time you see a house with a red door.
 Turn it into a game and interval training can even be fun!

 By Susan G. Warner, Contributing Writer

 U.S. Department of Health and Human Services.
-2008 physical activity guidelines for Americans.
-Accessed: November 7, 2016.
+Physical activity guidelines for Americans, 2nd edition.
+Accessed June 25, 2021.